gyulab/gyulab.github.io/_posts/Research@Gatech/2026-08-13-agentic-workflow-tcad.md

 - Stop after the first non-zero exit code unless the researcher approves another attempt.
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;This keeps the researcher from repeating the same cautionary instructions in every prompt.
-A short task request can then focus on the physics objective: "debug this placeholder and prepare a three-point drain-bias sweep."
+&nbsp;&nbsp;&nbsp;&nbsp;With these rules in the repository, the researcher does not need to repeat the same constraints in every prompt.
+A task request can focus on the immediate objective: "debug this placeholder and prepare a three-point drain-bias sweep."

 <br>

-# Task-specific Procedure: `SKILL.md`
+# Task-specific procedure: `SKILL.md`

-&nbsp;&nbsp;&nbsp;&nbsp;A `SKILL.md` file is narrower than `AGENTS.md`.
-It describes a reusable operating procedure for one kind of task, such as debugging an input-deck parsing failure or preparing a bias sweep.
-The skill should trigger only when the task matches that procedure.
+&nbsp;&nbsp;&nbsp;&nbsp;A `SKILL.md` file has a narrower purpose.
+It defines a reusable procedure for one type of task, such as debugging an input-deck parsing failure or preparing a bias sweep.
+The skill should run only when the request matches that procedure.

 ```markdown
 ---